CaptainRich/just-tech-news/README.md

  /models/votes.js                   - this file defines the "vote" database table.
  /controllers/api/user-routes.js    - the API routes for the 'user' model /controllers/api/post-routes.js    - the API routes for the 'post' model
- /controllers/api/comment-routes.js - the API routes for the 'comment' model
+ /controllers/api/comment-routes.js - the API routes for the 'comment' model /views                             - the parent directory for \layouts and \partials

 # Deployment Link